MathishaKaru/simplified-des/README.md

 The file which contains the encryption code is 'simplified_des.c'.

-Here the Feistal function has been coded.
+In this file the Feistal function has been coded.
 This function uses masking, shifting and bitwise instructions to encrypt data.

 The algorithm also creates keys for encryption rounds, which have their own method of being generated.